 Celebrating 20 years of awe, silence, and radical welcome

 On the first Sunday in February 2006, St. Stephen’s Church held its inaugural Celtic-inspired worship service, recasting ancient and traditional Christian worship in a mold of radical hospitality, beauty, and contemplative authenticity.
-On Sunday, February 1, on the 20th anniversary, we will cap a weekend of activities honoring what this service has contributed to the life and people of St. Stephen’s.
+On Sunday, February 1, on the 20th anniversary, we gave thanks for what this service has contributed to the life and people of St. Stephen’s.

 Simple Presence: contemplative living for contemporary life